(Last UPDATED 7/21/2023) Description and review of Refill Madness, a local business that helps Sacramentan’s reduce their waste footprint.

 - eye glasses and sunglasses

 I am going to start saving my wine corks!

 Update: Wine corks (made of cork. not plastic) can now be added to the City green waste bin for composting.

 The Refill Madness website also notes other businesses that sell products by the ounce i.e. The Allspicery, Sacramento Natural Foods Co-Op, and the bulk bin section of your local grocery store.

-I plan to return to Refill Maddness to try a few of the products offered.
+Returning to Refill Madness to try a few of the products offered is now on my list of things to do.
 Additionally, I plan to take in some clean containers to add to their container bin – instead of tossing them into the recycling bin.

 Comments on Refill Madness?

 Have you shopped at Refill Madness?
 Do you have a particular product or products you really like and would recommend?

 - (916) 382-4823